n3rm4121/n3rm4121/README.md

 - I am currently building [clientwords.com](https://clientwords.com). <br>
 - **ClientWords** is a platform that helps you collect and showcase **testimonials** by embedding **love gallery** in you own website.
-- Latest Project:  [vibeplayer.vercel.app](https://vibeplayer.vercel.app).
-Play music videos based on your vibe.
+- Latest Project:  [moodxmusic.vercel.app](https://moodxmusic.vercel.app).
+Play music videos based on your mood.

 <hr>